 The treatment for each immunodeficiency disorder will depend on the specific conditions.
 For example, AIDS causes several different infections.

 Your doctor will prescribe medications for each infection.
-And you may be given an antiretroviral for HIV treatment and infection, if applicable.
+Moreover, you may be given an antiretroviral for HIV treatment and disease.

 Treatment for immunodeficiency disorders commonly includes antibiotics and immunoglobulin therapy.

-Other antiviral medications, amantadine and acyclovir, or a medication called interferon are used to treat viral infections caused by immunodeficiency disorders.
+Other antiviral medications, amantadine, acyclovir, or a medication called interferon, are used to treat viral infections caused by immunodeficiency disorders.